Information about Academic Standing

 Students with a KU cumulative GPA of a 2.00 or higher but had a fall or spring semester with a KU term GPA below a 2.00 are strongly encouraged to meet with an advisor to discuss options to help improve their GPA for future terms.
-This standing is not listed on a student’s record but is noted in the KU portal for advising purposes.
+This standing is not listed on a student’s record.

 Students that have fallen below a 2.00 KU cumulative GPA for the first time at KU will need to meet with their advisor to fill out an Academic Action Plan and discuss the steps needed to bring their KU cumulative GPA up to a 2.00 or higher.
 If a student does not bring their KU cumulative GPA up to a 2.00 or higher after the next fall or spring semester they are placed on probation.

 Students that either did not return to good academic standing after their notice term or have previously been on probation will need to earn their required term GPA or raise their KU cumulative GPA to a 2.00 or higher.
 In addition to the GPA requirements students must also meet with their advisor to fill out an Academic Action Plan and participate in required support opportunities.
 Please connect with a College Retention Advisor to help you get started.

 Students that meet their KU term GPA requirement but do not return to good academic standing will continue on probation and will need to meet with their advisor to fill out an Academic Action Plan to keep working towards returning to good academic standing.